How to Write a Blog Post: Make Your Mark Online

 Infographics and illustrations perform the best, with GIFs and memes bringing up the rear.
 That means you don’t want to just chuck in some animations just for the sake of it – instead, try to include valuable information in a visual way.

-For example, say you’re writing a blog post on skincare products, and you asked a bunch of friends what their favorites are.
+For example, say you’re writing a blog post on hair products, and you asked a bunch of friends what their favorites are.
 Why not use a free tool like Canva or Visme to make a chart or a graph out of everyone’s responses?

 Not every blog post will lend itself to that kind of data visualization, but there are other visuals you can use to break up your text.
 If you’re blogging about a hobby or activity, take some photos of the action and use them to bring your content to life.